The 13th Floor Elevators: Formation

-1966-1967: Psychedelic Sounds and Easter Everywhere
+1966–1967: Psychedelic Sounds and Easter Everywhere

 In early January 1966, producer Gordon Bynum brought the band to Houston to record two songs to release as a single on his newly formed Contact record label.
 The songs were Erickson's "You're Gonna Miss Me", and Hall-Sutherland's "Tried to Hide".
 Some months later, the International Artists label picked it up and re-released it.

 Throughout the spring of 1966, the group toured extensively in Texas, playing clubs in Austin, Dallas, and Houston.
 They also played on live teen dance shows on TV, such as Sumpin Else, in Dallas, and The Larry Kane Show in Houston.
 During the Summer, the IA re-release of "You're Gonna Miss Me" became popular outside Texas, especially in Miami, Detroit, and the San Francisco Bay Area.
 In October 1966, it peaked on the national Billboard chart at the No. 55 position.
-Prompted by the success of the single, the Elevators toured the west coast, made two nationally televised appearances for Dick Clark, and played several dates at the San Francisco ballrooms The Fillmore and The Avalon.
+Prompted by the success of the single, the Elevators toured the West Coast, made two nationally televised appearances for Dick Clark, and played several dates at the San Francisco ballrooms The Fillmore and The Avalon.

-The International Artists record label in Houston, also home to contemporary Texas underground groups such as Red Krayola and Bubble Puppy, signed the Elevators to a record contract and released the album The Psychedelic Sounds of the 13th Floor Elevators in November 1966, which became popular among the burgeoning counterculture.
+The International Artists record label in Houston, also home to contemporary Texas underground groups such as Red Krayola, the Golden Dawn and Bubble Puppy, signed the Elevators to a record contract and released the album The Psychedelic Sounds of the 13th Floor Elevators in November 1966, which became popular among the burgeoning counterculture.
 Tommy Hall's sleeve-notes for the album, which advocated chemical agents (such as LSD) as a gateway to a higher, 'non-Aristotelian' state of consciousness, has also contributed to the album's cult status.